mertall/mertall/_posts/REALOP2post.md

    The analysis of this data can be done with machine learning models in order to predict future trends of the information coming from the cubesat.
 One idea that I am excited for is a string of cubesats in LEO.This string would allow for the information to be a bit more accurate and representative of a longer period of time.
 The scientists who I had a chance to speak with stressed the importance of multiple observations of the same area, this leads to a better picture of our atmosphere.

+  I enjoy brainstorming new ideas and generating solutions for interdisciplenary fields.
+I am excited to see how this upcoming mission goes and look forward to eventually seeing it go into space.